yohaishiloh/Final-Project/Multicore/README.md

 - Block size: 16 words (burst transfers of 16 cycles)
 - Coherence: write-invalidate (MESI), cache-to-cache transfer on modified line when needed
 - Bus snooping: tag-memory listens & updates states accordingly
+- The folder contains bit file and lables file, for loading the design into FPGA board